-Instruction 3 L Hours per week
+Instruction Duration of SEE SEE CIE Credits 3 L Hours per week 3 Hours 60 Marks 40 Marks 3

-Duration of SEE 3 Hours

-SEE 60 Marks

-CIE 40 Marks

-Credits 3

 - 1. Fundamental aspects of IP. - 2.
 Salient features of IPR acts. - 3.
 The methods of registrations of Intellectual property. - 4.
 Awareness for innovation and its importance of protection. - 5.
 The changes in IPR culture and techno-business aspects of IPR.